Nippenburg: History

-The Nippenburg was built by a local family of Knights in the Twelfth Century, though it could have been originally built in the 9th Century.
+The Nippenburg castle was built by a local family of Knights in the Twelfth Century, though it could have originally been built in the 9th Century.

-In the 17th Century, the castle was positioned favorably: lying on a mountain spur over-half the Glems valley and built in direct proximity to the manor-house lock Nippenburg.
+In the 17th century, the castle was positioned favorably: lying on a mountain spur-over half the Glems valley and built in direct proximity to the manor-house lock Nippenburg.
 In following centuries the castle was heavily quarried and abandoned.
-The ruins are with high walls and fortifications as well as a substantial scrub.
+The ruins show a construction with high walls and fortifications as well as a substantial scrub.
 In the 1980s, the building was partially restored to its 1483 condition.

 Nippenburg Castle was probably built for military purposes in the 12th century by a local noble family.
 It is considered the oldest castle ruin in the Stuttgart area.
 The castle was first mentioned in documents in the Codex Hirsaugiensis, which testifies to a mill built by a berwart "below the Nippenburg" for 1160.
 In 1283, a prominent rendezvous took place at the Nippenburg: Guests of Frederick of Nippenburg (dictus Urrus de Nippenburc) were the Lower Swabian imperial bailiff Count Albrecht II. of Hohenberg, Count Eberhard I. of Württemberg, Count Konrad III. von Vaihingen and the provost Dietrich von Beutelsbach as well as numerous clergymen, noblemen and ministers mainly from the area between Sindelfingen and Pforzheim, who all testified to a comparison of the inheritance of the lords of Nippenburg and the lords of Enzberg around the castle Kapfenhart near Weissach.

 The original castle complex of the lords of Nippenburg has been extended several times over the years.
 For example, the kennel in front of the curtain wall dates from the first half of the 14th century.
 The outer bailey with the massive barn still preserved today was built towards the end of the 15th century.